Visit the museum

 Free entry on Wednesdays.
 Expect crowds!

-Your ticket is valid for 48 hours for the Museum of Copenhagen, Thorvaldsen's Museum, and Copenhagen's contemporary art centre Nikolaj Kunsthal.
+Your ticket is valid for 48 hours for the Museum of Copenhagen and the Archiological Workshop.

 Ticket sales close 30 minutes before the museum closes.

 The shop, café and urban garden can all be visited free of charge.

 The museum is a short 5-minute walk from the City Hall Square (Metro M3) and a 10-minute walk from Copenhagen Central Station.
 We recommend you tak public transport, cycle or walk.

 Packed Lunches and Drinks

 You are welcome to enjoy a packed lunch in the urban garden in front of the museum entrance.
 No food or drinks are allowed in the exhibitions.

 The museum has a limited number of pushchairs visitors can borrow.
 These are the only prams or pushchairs allowed in the exhibitions.